IMPORTANT UPDATES

 • Ultrasound, including contrast enhanced ultrasound

-Fellows are closely supervised by Children’s faculty, board-certified pediatric radiologists with Maintenance of Certification (MOC) qualifications, as well as subspecialists in neuroradiology, interventional radiology and musculoskeletal radiology.
+Fellows are closely supervised by Children’s faculty, board-certified pediatric radiologists with Maintenance of Certification (MOC) qualifications, as well as subspecialists in neuroradiology, fetal/neonatal imaging, interventional radiology and musculoskeletal radiology.

 Fellows receive one half-day of academic time per week.
-Each fellow completes as least one academic project during the course of his or her fellowship training.
-Fellows will also present at the Society for Pediatric Radiology (SPR) and Radiology Society of North America (RSNA) annual meetings among others.
+Each fellow completes at least one academic project during fellowship training.
+Fellows may also present at the Society for Pediatric Radiology (SPR) and Radiology Society of North America (RSNA) annual meetings, among others.
+An academic stipend is provided to all fellows for meeting travel, books, and subscriptions.

-Training is enhanced by an organized curriculum comprising a variety of conferences offered throughout the year.
+Training is enhanced by an organized curriculum comprising a variety of regular didactic and interdisciplinary conferences.